owntone/owntone-server/README.md

 Due to some differences between forked-daapd and MPD not all commands will act the same way they would running MPD:

-- consume, crossfade, mixrampdb, mixrampdelay and replaygain will have no effect
+- crossfade, mixrampdb, mixrampdelay and replaygain will have no effect
 - single, repeat: unlike MPD forked-daapd does not support setting single and repeat separately on/off, instead repeat off, repeat all and repeat single are supported.
 Thus setting single on will result in repeat single, repeat on results in repeat all.